 HIV data is incomplete because testing is still in its infancy, voluntary testing is rare, and virtually no testing has been done on outer islands.
-The majority of testing has been testing of women visiting the antenatal clinic, taxi drivers, and food handlers.
+The majority of testing has been testing of women visiting the antenatal clinic, taxi drivers, and students for college entrance health clearance.
 These groups might not be the people at highest risk, but they enable testing of the same identifiable groups of people year by year.
 Hence, if the HIV epidemic was to rapidly expand, this testing would quickly identify that change was occurring.

-In 2013, a cumulative total of 26 people in the Marshall Islands were reported as living with HIV.
-Of these, 11 were male, 11 female and 4 unknown (because gender was not reported).
-In 2009, the cumulative incidence was 40.7 per 100,000 (this is included to enable comparison with other countries, even though the population is not 100,000).
+In 2014, a cumulative total of 28 people in the Marshall Islands were reported as living with HIV.
+Of these, 13 were male, 11 female and 4 unknown (because gender was not reported).
+In 2014, the cumulative incidence was 44 per 100,000 (this is included to enable comparison with other countries, even though the population is not 100,000.
+Calculated with the 2011 RMI Household Population Census).
 Only 8 of the people living with HIV currently reside in the Marshall Islands.